Cardiovascular and Interventional Radiological Society of Europe

 How does the procedure work?

 You will have a local anaesthetic for the procedure.
-The interventional radiologist will insert a catheter and guidewire into the affected area and will inject the contrast agent so he can visualise the anatomy of your artery and the disease.
+The interventional radiologist will insert a catheter and guidewire into the affected area and will inject the contrast agent so they can visualise the anatomy of your artery and the disease.
 Occasionally, the interventional radiologist will need to access the artery through your common femoral artery (CFA), which is in your thigh.

 Why perform it?

 You may be advised to have a diagnostic angiography if your doctor suspects that you have vascular disease, particularly acute pulmonary embolus (a mass which moves around your body and may clog an artery), and other tests have been unclear.
-A diagnostic angiography can also be used to diagnose and localise a hypervascular tumour (a tumour with a large number of arterial blood vessels).
+A diagnostic angiography can also be used to diagnose and localize a hypervascular tumour (a tumour with a large number of arterial blood vessels).

 A diagnostic angiography also aids with diagnosis and treatment of post-operative or traumatic complications.
-It can also be used during procedures such as thrombolysisangioplasty, stenting and embolisation as it gives the interventional radiologist performing the procedure a clearer view of what they are doing.
+It can also be used during procedures such as thrombolysisangioplasty, stenting and embolization as it gives the interventional radiologist performing the procedure a clearer view of what they are doing.

 What are the risks?